andruhon/type-s-tri-layout/keycaps/README.md

 * zxcvbnmjkli and thumb cluster are from keycap-edit-gui.scad painted with ultra fine point permanent markers.
 These caps currently have some advantage that they do not need to be sanded - they come smooth enough by themselves, because they are flat.
 * Q and W are also from newcaps.scad, but painted with permanent marker.
 Q first painted and sanded, P first sanded then painted.
 It is important to notice that layer lines work as capillary and suck all the paint, so it is preferrable to sand the button first.
 * Black keys except R,T and P are Keychron caps.

+Check the [/keycaps](/keycaps) it has some more open scad files, generated stl files to preview and SVGs.